If you've heard of waterless cookware, then you've probably heard the following things:

 The higher pressure also causes some foods to cook faster (also like using a pressure cooker).

-Additionally, this method involves using smaller vessels and packing them full of food, as shown above with chicken breasts; browning is less important than steaming with this method, and filling a pot with a lot of food creates more steam than less food in a larger pot.
+Additionally, this method involves using smaller vessels and packing them full of food, as shown above with chicken breasts (by the time she's done filling the pan, there will be no room between the breasts).
+Browning food is less important than steaming with this method, and filling a pot with a lot of food creates more steam than less food in a larger pot.

 The advantage of cooking with low temperatures and little to no water is that foods retain more of some nutrients.
 However, this is not as straightforward as it sounds (more on this in a minute).